Privacy Policy

 Use of your information

 We need to obtain, store and use information about you for legitimate business purposes – namely so that you can enjoy and benefit from our services.
-We may use information we hold about you in the following ways:

 • to confirm your identity